-Our acquisition of a distribution and processing centre in Arlington, Washington and the assets of Columbia Vista Corporation in Vancouver, Washington are expected to partially mitigate the damaging effects of duties on our products destined for the US market while increasing US market sales.
-We intend to leverage our flexible operating platform to continue to overcome any challenges that arise from this trade dispute.
-Refer to "Risks and Uncertainties - Softwood Lumber Dispute" below for a more detailed softwood lumber dispute timeline.
+Including wholesale lumber shipments, our sales to the US market represent approximately 27% of our total revenue in 2019.
+Our distribution and processing centre in Arlington, Washington and our Columbia Vista division in Vancouver, Washington are expected to partially mitigate the damaging effects of duties on our products destined for the US market.
+We intend to leverage our flexible operating platform to continue to partially mitigate any challenges that arise from this trade dispute.